pybind/pybind11/docs/advanced/pycpp/object.rst

 Calling Python functions
 ========================

-It is also possible to call Python, classes, functions and methods via ``operator()``.
+It is also possible to call Python classes, functions and methods via ``operator()``.

 .. code-block:: cpp